rbundock/rbundock.github.io/_stories/from-spreadsheets-to-hr-system-for-an-international-organisation.md

 layout: story
 title:  "How can you truly understand the burden of disease unless you know what it is like to live as a patient yourself?"
 date:   2023-01-21
+categories: Financial
 ---
+# How can you truly understand the burden of disease unless you know what it is like to live as a patient yourself?

 ## Our client
 Our client is an international organisation which deals with the trade of different metals across the globe and which manages its staff from their HQ in London.